How to improve your customer’s journey through Jira Service Management, pt. 1: Help Center

 As for the visual aspect, we can split the list of our request types into two columns, so there’s no more need to endlessly scroll down the list in search of the right place to click.
 Also, we can add helpful external links and present them on the header bar.
 We can even create groups of links, i.e. Transportation, Knowledge base or Press, where we list additional sources of information.

 We can also translate our Help Center, using Translation for Jira Service .
 In short, this app enables us to translate the Help Center to as many languages as there are supported in Jira, and thus to provide our customers with multilingual support.
 So wherever our clients come from, if they prefer seeing the Customer Portal in their native language, then they can change it easily by clicking the user avatar in the top right corner of the screen and selecting the right language in the dropdown menu.
-You can learn more about Translation’s features in this article.

 What’s more, there are solutions on the Marketplace which enable us to completely redesign our Help Center, but this is a topic that deserves a separate article.